nogazs/ib-color-naming/README.md

 ```python
 from ib_color_naming.src import ib_naming_model
 ```

-If you do so, please don't forget to acknowledge this work (see citation details below).
+Please don't forget to acknowledge this repo in your work (see citation details below).

 ## Requirements

-- A standard scientific installation of python (see `requirements.txt`).
-- The package `zipfile` is used only when downloading the model for the first time.
-This can also be done manually by downloading the model's file from  [here](https://www.dropbox.com/s/70w953orv27kz1o/IB_color_naming_model.zip?dl=1) and unzipping it under a `./models` directory.
+See `requirements.txt`

 ## Citation